rosalsm/rosalsm.github.io/_drafts/tutorial-week-7.md

 ### How to make columns in sass

 We normally use a percentage of the width to make columns, that way we can redistribute the available space for the comuns in an specific way.
-However sometimes we don't realize how different the result can be from 33% to 33.3333333%
+However sometimes we don't realize how different the result can be from 33% to 33.3333333% for example.

 If we want 2 columns:
 ```